-To help prevent unauthorized access to personal information, many websites now require a password that consists of six or more characters, numbers and letters, and uppercase and lowercase letters.
+To help prevent unauthorized access to personal information, many websites require a password that consists of six or more characters, numbers and letters, and uppercase and lowercase letters.
 Creating a password that meets the requirements and being something you can remember doesn’t have to be a challenge.

-The system divides the password into 3 memorable parts that create a secure 10-character password when put together:
+The system divides a password into 3 memorable parts that create a secure 10-character password when put together:

-Part 1 – First 3 letters of my name: Mar
+Part 1 – First 3 letters of my name [Mar]

-Part 3 – 4-digit month & year that the password was created/changed 0916
+Part 3 – 4-digit month & year of my birthdate

 You should use your own variation of this system.
 Here’s some suggestions:

 • Capitalize the MIDDLE or LAST letter in each part